Navodplayer1/Navodplayer1/README.md

-- 👋 Hi, I’m @Navodplayer1
+- 👋 Hi, I’m Navod Peiris
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...
+- 📫 How to reach me navodpeiris1234@gmail.com

 <!---
 Navodplayer1/Navodplayer1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.